PaulKinlan/paul.kinlan.me/content/2016-06-14-serverless-sync-in-web-apps.markdown

 ### Applying this to a real world sample

 I briefly mentioned [Voice Memos](https://voice-memos.appspot.com/) earlier.
-It was a great reference application form me to try and integrate my theory in to a working app.
-It is close to my idea of a podcasting app and it is also in need of a way to synchronise data between clients because it has no server based backing store for the recordings.
+It was a great reference application for me to try and integrate my theory in to a working app.
+It is close to my idea of a podcasting app and it is also in need of a way to synchronise data between clients because it has no server-based backing store for the recordings.

 <figure>
 <img src="/images/web-torrent-header.png" style="max-width: 100%">